-Equal Opportunity/Affirmative Action Commitment & Notice of Non-discrimination
+Equal Opportunity/Affirmative Action Commitment & Notice of Non-Discrimination

 Colorado State University Pueblo is committed to equal educational and employment opportunities and to the elimination of all forms of discrimination, protected class harassment, sexual misconduct, intimate partner violence stalking, and retaliation.
-Furthermore, CSU Pueblo is committed to maintaining respectful, safe, and nonthreatening educational, working, and living environments.
+Furthermore, CSU Pueblo is committed to maintaining respectful, safe, and non-threatening educational, working, and living environments.
 In furtherance of this commitment, CSU Pueblo does not discriminate on the basis of age, citizenship, creed, color, disability, gender, gender expression, gender identity, genetic information, national origin or ancestry, pregnancy, race, religion, sex, sexual orientation, veteran status, or because an individual has inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 CSU Pueblo is an affirmative action/equal opportunity institution.
 It encourages diversity and provides equal opportunity in education, employment, all of its programs and activities, and the use of its facilities.
 The University takes affirmative action to employ qualified women, racial/ethnic minorities, protected veterans, and individuals with disabilities.

-CSU Pueblo complies with the Equal Pay Act, Titles IV, VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments, the Americans with Disabilities Act, as amended, Section 503/504 of the Rehabilitation Act, the Age Discrimination Act, Age Discrimination in Employment Act, the Vietnam Era Veterans' Readjustment Assistance Act, the Pregnancy Discrimination Act, Executive Order 11246, as amended, Violence Against Women Reauthorization Act of 2013, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act the Genetic Information Nondiscrimination Act of 2008, and all civil rights laws of the State of Colorado.
+CSU Pueblo complies with the Equal Pay Act, Titles IV, VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments, the Americans with Disabilities Act, as amended, Section 503/504 of the Rehabilitation Act, the Age Discrimination Act, Age Discrimination in Employment Act, the Vietnam Era Veterans' Readjustment Assistance Act, the Pregnancy Discrimination Act, Executive Order 11246, as amended, Violence Against Women Reauthorization Act of 2013, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Genetic Information Non-discrimination Act of 2008, and all civil rights laws of the State of Colorado.

 The Director of Compliance/Title IX Coordinator has been designated by the President as the person with overall responsibility for the implementation and maintenance of the University's affirmative action programs.
 The Director of Compliance/Title IX Coordinator has also been designated as the University's Title IX Coordinator, Americans with Disabilities Act (ADA) Coordinator, and Section 504 of the Rehabilitation Act of 1973 Coordinator.
 As such, the Director of Compliance/Title IX Coordinator is responsible for addressing compliance with all federal, state, and local laws pertaining to nondiscrimination, civil rights, access, and equity.
-For any inquiries or concerns regarding discrimination, protected class harassment, or sexual misconduct, please contact Kat Abernathy (kat. abernathy@csupueblo.edu), Interim Director of Compliance/Title IX Coordinator at (719) 549-2256, Administration Building - Room 307.
+For any inquiries or concerns regarding discrimination, protected class harassment, or sexual misconduct, please contact Dr. Nicole Ferguson (nicole.ferguson@csupueblo.edu), Director of Compliance & Title IX Coordinator at (719) 549-2210, Occhiato Student Center - Room 201.

-Student seeking disability resources and accommodation or who have other related concerns, should contact Justin Hiniker (dro@csupueblo.edu), Director of the Disability Resource & Support Center at (719) 549-2648, Library and Academic Resource Center (LARC) - Room 169.
+Students seeking disability resources and accommodation or who have other related concerns, should contact Justin Hiniker (dro@csupueblo.edu), Director of the Disability Resource & Support Center at (719) 549-2648, Library and Academic Resource Center (LARC) - Room 169.

-Employees seeking disability resources and accommodations or who have other related concerns, should contact Kat Abernathy (kat.abernathy@csupueblo.edu), Interim Director of Compliance/Title IX Coordinator at (719) 549-2256, Administration Building - Room 307
+Employees seeking disability resources and accommodations or who have other related concerns, should contact Dr. Nicole Ferguson (nicole.ferguson@csupueblo.edu), Director of Compliance & Title IX Coordinator at (719) 549-2210, Occhiato Student Center - Room 201.